A continuous associahedron of type A: The associahedron

 \begin{remark} By Proposition~\ref{prop:all the values}, each solution $\Phi$ with respect to $\intc$ in $\ClosedHeart$ is determined by the values $\Phi$ takes on any zigzag in $\ClosedHeart$.
 In particular, if we know the values of $\Phi$ on $\mathcal Z[1]$ then we may recover the values of $\Phi$ on the rest of $\ClosedHeart$.
 So, one may consider the projection of $\UZc$ onto $\prod_{\Ind(\mathcal Z[1])} \R$ without losing any information.

-As recalled in Section~\ref{sec:Amplituhedron for Dynkin Quivers}, in \cite{B-MDMTY18} the authors give another characterization of $\mathbb A_{\intc}$ in terms of the $g$-vectors of indecomposable modules associated to elements of $\mathcal I$.
+As recalled in Section~\ref{sec:Amplituhedron for Dynkin Quivers}, in \cite{B-MDMTY24} the authors give another characterization of $\mathbb A_{\intc}$ in terms of the $g$-vectors of indecomposable modules associated to elements of $\mathcal I$.
 (See Theorem \ref{th-one} and the paragraphs preceding it.)
 That is to say, $\mathbb A_{\intc}$ is obtained as the projection of $\mathbb U_{\intc}$ via a map determined by the $g$-vectors of those indecomposable objects associated to elements of $\mathcal I^{[1]}$.
 Consequently, in the setting of Dynkin quivers, they also recover $\mathbb A_{\intc}$ as a polytopal realization of the $g$-vector fans.
-This approach has been further studied and developed in \cite{PP+19}.
+This approach has been further studied and developed in \cite{PP+23}.
+In particular, starting from an arbitrary initial seed in any finite type cluster algebra, in \cite[Section 3.4]{PP+23} the authors showed that the mesh mutations are the minimal relations among the $g$-vectors with respect to the chosen seed.
+Consequently, they elegantly generalized the earlier results of \cite{ABHY18} and \cite{B-MDMTY24} which were shown for acyclic initial seeds.
+With this observation in mind, we remark that our construction in this work is the continuous analogue of the one given in \cite{B-MDMTY24}, and it is not in the full generality of \cite{PP+23}.
+Our treatment of zigzags, introduced in Section~\ref{subsec:Quilting}, may be viewed as the continuous analogue of acyclic seeds.
+It is an interesting problem to study similar problems for continuous cyclic initial seeds.
 Inspired by such results, it is natural to hope for an analogous realization of the associahedron in the continuous setting.
 Namely, to study the projection of $\UZc$ onto $\prod_{\Ind(\mathcal Z[1])}\R$ determined by the $g_{\mathcal Z}$-vectors corresponding to each $Z$ in $\Ind(\mathcal Z[1])$.
 This direction of work requires further investigation. \end{remark}

 We recall that a subset $\mathbb X$ of a vector space $\mathbb V$ is said to be \textdef{convex} if for each pair of points $A,B\in\mathbb X$ and every $t\in[0,1]$, the linear combination $t A + (1-t)B$ is in $\mathbb X$.